- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Expats working for private individuals and those with specialised, high-demand skills will find it much easier when processing their paperwork.
-Expats earning in excess of 2 million RUB per annum are considered highly qualified specialists.
+Expats earning in excess of 1 million RUB per annum are considered highly qualified specialists.
 They are usually considered exempt from quotas and can be granted a three-year work visa.
-This visa can usually be processed quickly and entitles close relatives to Russian visas.
+This visa can usually be processed quickly, within 14 days, and entitles close relatives to Russian visas.

 Work permits are issued for one-year periods and can be extended from within the country.

 In order to legally work for a company in Russia, expats must obtain both an entry visa and a work permit.
 If both procedures are undertaken simultaneously, the entire process can take roughly three months.
 Luckily, much of the burden of organising this documentation falls on the shoulders of the employing company who will inform the expat of any necessary documents.